 Jason Rein (email)

-Mr. Rein joined Prairie Archaeology & Research in 2005, bringing digital and mechanical knowledge along with over eight years of archaeology experience conducting field, surveying, and lab work.
-Mr. Rein has participated in numerous prehistoric and historic archaeological survey, evaluation, and mitigation projects in Illinois, Missouri, Iowa, Indiana, and Wisconsin.
+Mr. Rein joined Prairie Archaeology & Research in 2005, bringing digital and mechanical knowledge along with over eight years of archaeological experience conducting field, surveying, and lab work.
+Mr. Rein has participated in numerous prehistoric and historic archaeological survey, evaluation, and mitigation projects in Illinois, Missouri, Iowa, Indiana, Wisconsin, and Kentucky.